soniadiwedi/MenWomen/README.md

 # <span style="color:red">[Vestra](https://64bfc439f0febd63c42d218d--zippy-pothos-464869.netlify.app/) Clone of [Myntra.com](https://www.Myntra.com/) Website </span>
 # <span style="color:red"> Welcome to Vastra</span>

-Vastra (Myntra Clone) is a one stop shop for all your fashion and lifestyle needs.
+Vastra (Myntra Clone) is a one top shop for all your fashion and lifestyle needs.
 Being India's largest e-commerce store for fashion and lifestyle products, a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

 # <span style="color:red"> Tech Stack Used: </span>